 Keeping these behaviours separate helps you respond appropriately without escalating stress.

-When to Pause and Pay Attention
+When to pause and pay attention

 In most cases, dog sniffing food before eating is harmless.
+However, it’s sensible to observe patterns over time.

 Take note if: